Wiredcraft/test-fullstack/README.md

 ## Backend setup

-I used serverless architecture to set up the backend.
-The configuration and management of the backend are done by using Amplify CLI.
-The business logic, when needed, is written in Node.js.
+I used **serverless architecture** to set up the backend.
+The configuration and management of the backend are done by using **Amplify CLI**.
+The business logic, when needed, is written in **Node.js**.

 ## Database and schema